sunflower-land/sunflower-land/README.md

 # Licensing

-All code is under MIT licensing.
-We encourage people to improve the Sunflower Metaverse.
+All software code is under MIT licensing.
+We encourage people to improve the Sunflower Metaverse and also learn from the code base.

-Please check with the individual designers that you have permissions before using any of the in-game assets sprites.
+Please check with the individual designers that you have permissions before using any of the in-game asset media, game play design and content.
 Doing so without permissions is illegal.

 We are open source and bootstrapped with zero funds.
 Hence we have used a base asset pack - https://danieldiggle.itch.io/sunnyside

-You can find the designer and his amazing work here - https://twitter.com/DanielDiggle